 ADAPT: a tool to help NSOs adjust to changing data demands

-PARIS21 has developed the Advanced Data Planning Tool (ADAPT), an innovative planning tool for statistical offices to adapt to new demands and changing data practices.
+PARIS21 has developed the Advanced Data Planning Tool (ADAPT), an innovative web-based planning tool for national statistical offices to adapt their data production to the priority data needs from policy makers.

 What it does

 ADAPT assists in the national consultative process of defining a monitoring framework for development.
-It allows registered users to provide input into the national monitoring log frame and guide the planning process.
+It allows registered users to provide input into the national monitoring logframe and guide the planning process.
+Users can browse through already produced indicators, by sector, by monitoring logframe, or by data agency.
 Information such as data availability, reporting frequency and dissemination is kept for each indicator and shared with development partners.

-Charting helps a country develop their road map for achieving a data revolution for sustainable development and visualise gaps such as:
+Charting helps develop a data work plan, an agency develops a road map for achieving a data revolution for sustainable development.

 How it works

-ADAPT is a web-based planning tool developed and supported by PARIS21.
-It is a consultative tool that brings development stakeholders together defining the measurement context within an indicator framework for monitoring development such as the SDGs and national, sectoral and sub-national development plans.
+ADAPT is a web-based planning tool developed and supported by PARIS21, and a network of partners.
+It is a consultative tool that brings data stakeholders together defining the measurement context within an indicator framework for monitoring development such as the SDGs and national, sectoral and sub-national development plans.

 National Indicators by various classifications